-If you feel that you need more detail or you have unique needs, adapt the map by including additional quadrants (like Goals the example below) or by increasing specificity to existing quadrants.
+If Designer feel that designer need more detail or you have unique needs, adapt the map by including additional quadrants (like Goals the example below) or by increasing specificity to existing quadrants.
 Depending on the purpose of your empathy map, polish and digitize the output accordingly.
 Be sure to include the user, any outstanding questions, the date, and version number.
 Plan to circle back to the empathy map as more research is gathered or to guide UX decisions.